-- Review all orders to ensure they are clear, safe and appropriate for the patient - Initial in space provided - Additional notes to clarify the order may be recorded by the pharmacist in the 'Pharmacy' box (see Figure 13 above)
+- Pharmacist to review all orders to ensure they are clear, safe and appropriate for the patient - Initial in space provided - Additional notes to clarify the order may be recorded by the pharmacist in the 'Pharmacy' box (see Figure 13).

-Unclear, unsafe and inappropriate medicine orders can risk patient safety.
+Unclear, unsafe and inappropriate medicine orders can be a risk to patient safety.